Diagnose and resolve 1XXX errors for Cloudflare proxied sites.

 Cloudflare halted the request for one of the following reasons:

-- An A record within your Cloudflare DNS app points to a Cloudflare IP address.
+- An A record within your Cloudflare DNS app points to a Cloudflare IP address, or a Load Balancer Origin points to a proxied record.

 - Your Cloudflare DNS A or CNAME record references another reverse proxy (such as an nginx web server that uses the proxy_pass function) that then proxies the request to Cloudflare a second time.